 Non-Christians are often ill-informed on Christian beliefs and have little understanding or interest in what goes on in a typical Christian congregation.
 The following paragraphs are written with the hope that they will shed a bit of light on the subject.

 As I write this post, I must confess my inadequacy.
 I am no theologian, and my knowledge of the doctrinal beliefs of the various Christian denominations is very limited.
-I do know, however, that a wide variety of spiritual opinions exists within worshippers at any church.
+I do know, however, that a wide variety of spiritual opinions exists within the worshipers at any church.
 In the following, I express my own views from the standpoint of one who calls himself an evangelical, while acknowledging that this label covers a multiplicity of opinions on matters of faith.

 Christians and Jews often suffer from the perception of those outside their ranks that they think themselves to be better than others, or “holier than thou”.
 The charge is not entirely without a basis in fact.
 Certainly, there are some who call themselves Christians and project an attitude of disdain toward those not of the true faith.
 Rigid fundamentalists, a small minority of professing Christians, tend to draw the circle of salvation so tightly as to put even Billy Graham and Mother Teresa outside the pale.
 In truth, this sort of attitude is completely at variance with the teachings of Jesus.